multiversx/mx-sdk-dapp/README.md

 ```

 An extra prop is provider for smart contract calls: **completedTransactionsDelay (optional)**;
-This will delay the transaction from entering the "completed" state, useful for smart contract calls.
+This will delay the transaction from entering the "completed" state, useful for refetching info after the smart contract call executes.

   </details>